guettli/deadends-of-it/README.md

 # Epilogue

 You use some tools or methods which are dated?
-No need to follow every hype, but you would never do this again if you could start from scratch.
+There is no need to follow every hype, but I think it is healthy to ask one-self from time to time "Would I do this like this, if could start from scratch?".

 Lesson learned: The [Bandwagon effect](https://en.wikipedia.org/wiki/Bandwagon_effect) eats diversity.
 [The winner takes it all](https://www.youtube.com/watch?v=92cwKCU8Z5c).
 Don't blame me.
 I like diversity.
 I am just observing the trends.